 What happened between Woody Allen and Dylan Farrow one afternoon in August 1992 has been in dispute for 25 years.

-On Monday, his “Annie Hall” co-star Diane Keaton pledged her support for him – but many others are abandoning the filmmaker.
-Actors including Timothee Chalamet and “Lady Bird” director Greta Gerwig have distanced themselves from Allen.
-The New York Times ran a story Sunday with the headline “Can Woody Allen Work in Hollywood Again?”
+On Sunday, Allen’s wife of 20 years, Soon-Yi Previn, is expected to break her silence on the family division.
+But in recent months, many others abandoned the filmmaker.
+Actors including Timothee Chalamet and “Lady Bird” director Greta Gerwig distanced themselves from Allen.
+The New York Times ran a story on June 3 with the headline “Can Woody Allen Work in Hollywood Again?”

-Dylan Farrow has said actors who continue to work with Allen are “complicit” — but Allen has accused her mother, Mia Farrow, of “relentlessly coaching” Dylan Farrow as a child, to get revenge for his relationship with Mia Farrow’s adopted daughter Soon-Yi Previn.
+Dylan Farrow has said actors who continue to work with Allen are “complicit” — but Allen has accused her mother, Mia Farrow, of “relentlessly coaching” Dylan Farrow as a child, to get revenge for his relationship with Soon-Yi Previn, Mia Farrow’s adopted daughter.

 Allen has never been charged, and authorities seemed torn on whether he should be when the accusations against him first came to light.
 Here is a timeline of the accusations, and the personal and professional fallout for everyone involved.